ALA Student Membership: Frequently Asked Questions Answered

 In addition, be sure to visit ALA membership pages and the ALA Student Members page for the most current information about all types of ALA membership, as well as the ALA Student Chapter homepage, to learn about benefits such the ALA Student Member blog) and the Student to Staff program.
 If you have questions about ALA membership, please contact ALA Member and Customer Service.
 Also visit the ALA Student Support Portal.

 Types of ALA Student Memberships

 - Joint student memberships is limited to five total years, as well.
-Visit Joint membership program to find links to joint student membership brochures (PDFs) and to secure online forms and join ALA and a Chapter (state library association) for $35/year (9/1/13-8/31/14).
-See 23 State Library Associations Partner with ALA to Offer Joint Student Memberships (It's now 27!)
+Visit Joint membership program to find links to joint student membership brochures (PDFs) and to secure online forms and join ALA and a Chapter (state library association) for $38/year (9/1/14-8/31/15).
+See Students, Join ALA and Save on Dues before September 1.
+See also Join Your State Library Association Today!

 Joining ALA Divisions and Round Tables